awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 ```

 **Important**
 Beginning with Docker version 1\.7, the docker login command changed the name of the authentication file, and the format of the file\.
-Elastic Beanstalk requires the older `~/.dockercfg` format configuration file\.
+Elastic Beanstalk requires the older `~/.dockercfg` format configuration file on all Docker platform versions based on the Amazon Linux AMI\.
-With Docker version 1\.7 and later, the docker login command creates the authentication file in `~/.docker/config.json` in the following format:
+With Docker version 1\.7 and later, the docker login command creates the authentication file in `~/.docker/config.json` in the following format\.

 ```
 {